tiprankstipranks

 Increases in income tax rates, changes in income tax laws or disagreements with tax authorities could adversely affect our business

 We are subject to income taxes in the United States and in certain foreign jurisdictions where we operate or where clients benefit from our services.
 Increases in income tax rates or other changes in income tax laws could reduce our after-tax income from the relevant jurisdictions and could adversely affect our business, financial condition or results of operations.
 Our operations outside the United States generate a significant portion of our income, and many of the other countries where we have significant operations have recently made or are actively considering changes to existing tax laws that could significantly impact how U.S. multinational corporations are taxed on foreign earnings.
-The Biden administration and many European governments have called for changes to fiscal and tax policies, which may include comprehensive tax reform.
+The Trump administration and many European governments have called for changes to fiscal and tax policies, which may include comprehensive tax reform.
 Many of these proposed changes to the taxation of our activities, if enacted, could increase our effective tax rate or adversely affect our business, financial condition, or results of operations.
 There are no assurances that we will be able to implement effective tax planning strategies that are necessary to optimize our tax position following changes in tax laws globally.
 If we are unable to implement a cost-effective contracting structure and other changes in how we do business to mitigate these changes, our effective tax rate and our results of operations would be impacted.
 Our ability to use our net operating losses or U.S. federal tax credits to offset future taxable income may be subject to certain limitations.

 Environmental / Social1 | 2.1%